dsyme/dsyme-presentations/design-notes/ces-compared.md

-# Why F# Computation Expressions unify and go beyond ‘do’ and list comprehension notation
+# Why F# Computation Expressions unify and go beyond 'do' notation and list comprehensions

 > Notes based on a discussion with Phillip Wadler, 10/01/2020.
 This document is a work in progress.
 Please leave comments or send feedback.